The Story of How KSCo. Began

 But here's where the story takes a sad little turn....
 I was feeling pretty proud of myself for making this whole last-minute-ornament-thing happen, when I got a notification that someone posted a public review of my product on my Etsy page.
 I opened up the notification and tears started flowing.
 This customer took extra time to really rip me and my new baby business apart, saying awful things about the ornaments she received.
 I was devastated.
 And embarrassed.
 And it was that review that I almost gave the power to derail KSCo. permanently.
 In fact, I allowed it to set me back about 6 months, honestly.

 She wasn't necessarily wrong.
 The table that my husband built was meant for machine parts, not ornaments that are a little more intricately cut.
 I was also extremely new to this whole thing and I hadn't learned how to finish the products properly yet.
-I was proud of what I pulled off, but there was certainly signficant room for improvement.
+I was proud of what I pulled off, but there was certainly significant room for improvement.

-For the first 6 months of 2017, I couldn't shake the idea of Keystone Steel and what it could be, but I also couldn't shake that review.
+However, for the first 6 months of 2017, I couldn't shake the idea of Keystone Steel and what it could be, but I also couldn't shake that review.
 I would research aspects of the business endlessly, but every time I got close to pulling the trigger on jumping head first, I'd think about that review.
 I know!
 It sounds crazy typing that now, in January of 2019, but it's really what happened.

 I woke up in June, annoyed with myself that I let ONE SINGULAR review have that kind of impact on a dream of mine, and decided to throw caution to the wind and buy a plasma table that would work well for all the things I wanted to make.
-I signed the loan papers, arranged the shipping from Nevada and waited 3 months for that beautiful machine to arrive at my shop's doorstep.
+I signed the sale papers, arranged the shipping from Nevada and waited 3 months for that beautiful machine to arrive at my shop's doorstep.
 It was one of the best days of my life (and that's not being dramatic).

 From that point on, I hit the ground running and haven't stopped since.
 Keystone Steel Co. has been an amazing blessing to me and my family.